nclsndr/hermes/README.md

 ## Usage

+### Requirements

+- Node >= 8.10.0

 ---
 ### 🌍 Bridge: Server side
-You need to procure any kind of server able to 1. run node 8+, 2. allow specific port access (different from 80 and 443)
+You need to procure any kind of server able to: 1. run node 8+, 2. allow specific port access (different from 80 and 443)

 > All the information provided here are gathered into this [example directory](https://github.com/chance-get-yours/hermes/tree/master/examples/basic-bridge)